Ditty History, Family Crest & Coats of Arms

 The surname Ditty was first found in Staffordshire at Freeford, a hamlet, in the parish of St. Michael, Lichfield, union of Lichfield, N. division of the hundred of Offlow. " The manor [of Freeford] was held by a family of its own name, in the reign of James I., and afterwards passed to the family of Dyott, who suffered much in the parliamentary war for their attachment to Charles I."

-Important Dates for the Ditty family
+Early History of the Ditty family

 This web page shows only a small excerpt of our Ditty research.
 Another 76 words (5 lines of text) covering the years 1562, 1560, 1622, 1601, 1614, 1591, 1660, 1623, 1640, 1619, 1677, 1667, 1677, 1667, 1719, 1690 and 1695 are included under the topic Early Ditty History in all our PDF Extended History products and printed products wherever possible.